michaelsstuff/gsm/QUICK-START.md

      - Docker container name
      - Logo URL (optional)
      - Steam App ID (optional)
-     - Custom command scripts (if different from defaults)

 3. **Test Game Server Commands**
    - After adding a game server, test the start/stop functionality
-   - If commands don't work, check that:
-     - The Docker container exists
-     - The command scripts exist within the container
-     - The Docker socket is accessible to the application

-## Docker Container Requirements

-For each game server Docker container, you should have:

-1. **Command Scripts**:
-   - `start.sh`: Script to start the game server
-   - `stop.sh`: Script to gracefully stop the game server
-   - `restart.sh`: Script to restart the game server
+   - Verify that the Docker API can properly communicate with your game server containers
-   - `backup.sh`: Script to back up game data

-2. **Proper File Permissions**:
-   - Make sure these scripts are executable: `chmod +x *.sh`

-## Common Issues
+## Troubleshooting

+- **Container Startup Issues**: Check logs using `./docker-deploy.sh logs`
+- **Database Connection Errors**: Verify MongoDB container is running and credentials are correct
+- **SSL Certificate Problems**: Ensure your domain points to your server and certificates are valid
-- **Docker Connection Errors**: Ensure the application has access to Docker socket
+- **Docker API Errors**: Check that the Docker socket is properly mounted in the containers
-- **MongoDB Connection Issues**: Check your MongoDB connection in `.env`
-- **Script Execution Failures**: Verify script paths and permissions inside containers

 ## Next Steps

-- Set up HTTPS for production use
+- Set up regular backups for your database using `./docker-deploy.sh backup`
-- Configure proper MongoDB security
 - Replace placeholder images with actual game logos
-- Set up regular backups for your database
+- Configure monitoring for your Docker containers